derickson2402/Dockerized-CAEN/README.md

 ## Need A Program That's Not Installed?

-Awesome, there's a simple solution to that.
+There's a simple solution to that!
 The ```devcontainer.json``` file contains instructions for installing more tools.
 You can also log an issue [here](https://github.com/derickson2402/Dockerized-CAEN/issues/new) with the name of said program and any special tools that might go along with it.
-I will add it as soon as I can!
+I will add it as a default as soon as I can!

 # ```caen``` script for macOS users

-Programming on macOS and missing out on Linux tools?
+Programming on macOS and just want to use CAEN tools on the command line?
-You can use the ```caen``` script to use the devcontainer from a terminal.
+You can use the ```caen``` script to use the devcontainer from a terminal (however you cannot use custom tools this way).
-This means you can run commands like this and it will execute in CAEN:
+You can run commands like this and it will execute in CAEN:

 ```bash
 caen [program] [args]